Justice Dept. to file landmark antitrust case against Google

 The company, based in Mountain View, California, has long denied the claims of unfair competition.
 Google argues that although its businesses are large, they are useful and beneficial to consumers.
 It maintains that its services face ample competition and have unleashed innovations that help people manage their lives.

-Most of its services are offered for free in exchange for personal information that helps Google sell its ads.
+Most of Google's services are offered for free in exchange for personal information that helps it sell its ads.
 Google insists that it holds no special power forcing people to use its free services or preventing them from going elsewhere.

+A recent report from a House Judiciary subcommittee, following a year-long investigation into Big Tech’s market dominance, concluded that Google has monopoly power in the market for search.
+It said the company established its position in several markets through acquisition, snapping up successful technologies that other businesses had developed — buying an estimated 260 companies in 20 years.

+The argument for reining in Google has gathered force as the company stretched far beyond its 1998 roots as a search engine governed by the motto “Don’t Be Evil.”
+It’s since grown into a diversified goliath with online tentacles that scoop up personal data from billions of people via services ranging from search, video and maps to smartphone software.
+That data helps feed the advertising machine that has turned Google into a behemoth.